 You want to make sure your sundew is getting all the food it needs to make as many seeds as possible later on.
 However, you can overfeed your sundew.
 If you give your sundew too giant of food portions, your plant’s leaves will burn, or you’ll wind up with mould on your plant.
 If your plant gets mould on its blade, the mould can destroy the foliage and even eventually kill your plant.

 You also need to be careful of where you place the food when you feed your sundew plant.
 If you wind up dropping food onto the plant’s soil, you’ll need to remove as much of that food as possible.
 Mould will likely form if you don’t remove the dropped food.

 So, it’s a good idea to do all you can to avoid dropping food on the soil of your plant.
 Some growers even cover the lower areas of their plants and the soil with a towel or cloth before feeding so that any dropped food won’t lead to mold.
 You can also plan to flush your pots occasionally so that the mould won’t build up in your pots.

 You’ll also need to factor in the climate where you live when you are trying to figure out how much to feed your sundews.
 Climate can affect how sundews eat and also what they should eat.
 For example, if you’re feeding sundews in a high-humidity area, like in a terrarium, we have a few feeding techniques that will help you produce more seeds.

 Freeze-dried or frozen bloodworms are excellent sources of food for sundew plants growing in terrariums or more humid climates.
-That’s because you are likely to experience far fewer problems with mold if you use bloodworms in moist conditions.
+That’s because you are likely to experience far fewer problems with mould if you use bloodworms in moist conditions.